trizen/sidef-book/syntax_and_semantics/operator_precedence.md

 # Operator precedence

-In Sidef, the operator precedence rules are fundamentally different from other languages.

 All operators have the same precedence, which is controlled by the lack of whitespace between the operands.

 ```ruby